 Q Which test is more popular?

-1.84 million students took the ACT.
-The ACT has been slightly more popular
+the SAT® and 1.84 million students took the ACT®.
+The ACT® has been slightly more popular

 nationwide since 2013, however, there are still some regional differences.
 The

-SAT remains more popular on the west coast and in the northeast United States,
+SAT® remains more popular on the West Caost and in the Northeastern United States,

-while the ACT is more popular in the midwest and southern U.S.
+while the ACT® is more popular in the Midwestern and Southern United States.

 Q Is one test easier than the other?

-A The ACT and the SAT assess similar academic concepts with
+A The ACT® and the SAT® assess similar academic

-focuses and the amount of time that students have to solve each individual
+foci and the amount of time that students have to solve each individual question.

 Approximately 20% of students will naturally perform better on one of the two

-We recommend that all students take both tests before the end of their junior year
+We recommend that all students take both tests before their junior year

-colleges require SAT subject tests even if you take the ACT, while some colleges
+college.
+Some colleges require SAT Subject Tests even if you take the ACT®, while some colleges

 for each college you plan on applying to.